Low HDL Cholesterol (Hypoalphalipoproteinemia) Treatment & Management

 Niacin, fibrates, and statins

 Multiple studies have shown that niacin, fibrates, and statins can decrease the risk of cardiovascular disease and atherosclerosis progression by affecting multiple lipid parameters.
-In a study by AIM-HIGH Investigators et al, the addition of niacin to statin therapy did not provide any clear benefit to patients with cardiovascular disease and low HDL levels.[29]
-The much larger HPS2-THRIVE study (N=20,000) is currently underway and will provide further insight into the effectiveness of niacin in raising levels of HDL cholesterol.
+In a study by AIM-HIGH Investigators et al, the addition of niacin to statin therapy did not provide any clear benefit to patients with cardiovascular disease and low HDL levels.
+[37] The much larger HPS2-THRIVE study (N=25,673) confirmed these findings.
+Additionally, adding niacin to statins increased risk for serious adverse events.
+[38]

 Overall, fibrates reduce the risk for major coronary events by 25%, whereas currently available data for niacin suggest about a 27% reduction.
 Statins do have modest affects on HDL, increasing concentrations by 5% to 10%, providing a secondary benefit to this therapy beyond LDL reduction.